DDLund/Frequency-Moments/README.md

 # Frequency-Moments
 Here we give an implementation of the famous online algorithm approximating the frequency moments of a stream of counting data.
-The outline of the algorithm can be found in at:
+The outline of the algorithm can be found in:

 > [The Space Complexity of Approximating the Frequency Moments](https://www.sciencedirect.com/science/article/pii/S0022000097915452), Journal of Computer and System Sciences, February 1999